mcabbott/TensorCast.jl/README.md

 with small [StaticArrays](https://github.com/JuliaArrays/StaticArrays.jl),
 with [Flux](https://github.com/FluxML/Flux.jl)'s TrackedArrays,
 on the GPU via [CuArrays](https://github.com/JuliaGPU/CuArrays.jl), and on almost anything else.
+To see what is generated, insert `@pretty` before any command.

 These commands are usually what you would write anyway, with zero runtime penalty.
 However some operations can sometime be very slow -- for instance using `@reduce` for matrix